speedment/speedment-doc/pages/datastore.md

           .aggregate(store.references());
 ```

-In the above, aggregation is performed in two steps.
 First, an inner aggregation with a
 composite key of film rating and release year is performed, to be follows by an outer
 aggregation on release year only.